Special effects of Terminator 2: Judgment Day: Pre-production

 ILM underwent a major expansion.
 The six-person CGI team that worked on The Abyss was not viable for the scale of Terminator 2, and the team was expanded to 35 people, including software engineers and animators hired from around the world.
-ILm invested $3 million in purchasing new equipment, including eleven high-powered, five medium, and ten small Silicon Graphics computers.
+ILM invested $3 million in purchasing new equipment, including eleven high-powered, five medium, and ten small Silicon Graphics computers.
 A further $500,000 investment was used to create software specifically for Terminator 2.

 By the start of principal photography in early October, the effects teams were set up to begin work.
 Scenes requiring the most time-consuming post-production visual effects were scheduled to be filmed first, with Muren and his team on location to supervise the recording of their various VistaVision plates that would later have effects added.
 To compensate for the difficulties of matching visual effects to live-action footage where the camera was in motion, it was organized that the background plates would be filmed in a static position and a moving version would only be made if time allowed.
 Those scenes storyboarded to feature a camera move were performed using a motion control camera system, allowing a computer to read and replicate its movements later.

-Despite working with a substantial budget compared to his other work, Greenberg did not have the freedom he thought he would, mainly because of the sheer complexity and scope of the project and the high number of crew to manage.
+Despite working with a substantial budget compared to his other work, cinematographer Adam Greenberg did not have the freedom he thought he would, mainly because of the sheer complexity and scope of the project and the high number of crew to manage.
 He remarked that where he used to shout instructions to his crew on other films, Terminator 2 required 187 Motorola walkies-talkies to keep in touch.
 His long-time colleague Mike Benson led second unit photography.

-The production went on right up to the eve of the film's release due to the time taken to render shots, with one of the most difficult and last scenes being rendered being the T-1000s death.
-Cameron had chosen to have Consolidated Film Industries render the theatrical reels, which Austin described as unusual due to their relatively small team, but Cameron was fond of some of the crew there, who worked across 24-hour shifts to meet the deadline, while others such as Austin slept on the office floor to remain close to the project.
+The production went on right up to the eve of the film's release due to the time taken to render shots, with one of the most difficult and last scenes rendered being the T-1000's death.
+Cameron had chosen to have Consolidated Film Industries render the theatrical reels, which Austin described as unusual due to their relatively small team, but Cameron was fond of some of its crew, who worked across 24-hour shifts to meet the deadline while others (such as Austin) slept on the office floor to remain close to the project.